Generalized inverses, ideals, and projectors in rings: Introduction

 The relation of generalized inverses of matrices and operators to oblique and orthogonal projections is one of the most important properties for their study and applications.
-To motivate the approach and the results for generalized inverses in rings that we present in this paper, we now recall some of these relations.
+Before describing the approach and the results for generalized inverses in rings that we present in this paper, we now recall some of these relations.

 Let $\mathbb{C}^{m \times n}$ denote the set of matrices of order $m \times n$.
 Let $A \in \mathbb{C}^{m \times n}$ and $X \in \mathbb{C}^{n \times m}$.
 Then where $S$ is some subspace of $\mathbb{C}^{m}$ complementary to the range ${\rm R}(A)$ of $A$, $P_{{\rm R}(A),S}$ is the oblique projection onto ${\rm R}(A)$ along $S$, $T$ is some subspace of $\mathbb{C}^{n}$ complementary to the null space ${\rm N}(A)$ of $A$, and $P_{T,{\rm N}(A)}$ is the oblique projection onto $T$ along ${\rm N}(A)$.
 We also have and where $A^{\ast}$ is the conjugate transpose of $A$, and $P_{{\rm R}(A)}$ and $P_{{\rm R}(A^{\ast})}$ denote the orthogonal projections onto the ${\rm R}(A)$ and ${\rm R}(A^{\ast})$, respectively.
 See, e.g., \cite{Ben-Israel-Greville (1976)} for more details.